Black British theatre artists you should know

 Born in London, Sharon D. Clarke has established herself as a West End leading lady.
 She's won two Olivier Awards for The Amen Corner (2014) and Caroline, or Change (2019), but Clarke's been appearing in numerous West End productions for over two decades.
 Throughout her career, she has given notable performances in Ma Rainey's Black Bottom at the National, where she played the titular black jazz singer, and Hairspray as Motormouth Maybelle.
 In 2017, Clarke was awarded a MBE for services to drama.

 Dumezweni is perhaps best known for originating the role of Hermione Granger in Harry Potter and the Cursed Child.
 However, she's been performing in plays across the capital for nearly two decades.
 For her role in A Raisin in the Sun, she beat David Bradley and Benedict Cumberbatch to win Best Performance in a Supporting Role at the 2006 Olivier Awards.
 Even if you give her a few hours to learn a script, she'll perform with aplomb, as shown in the 2015 production of Linda at the Royal Court.
 With Broadway and West End shows under her belt, it's no surprise that Dumezweni is one of the country's leading Black actresses.
+She recently starred in A Doll's House - Part 2 at the Donmar Warehouse.

 Having won an Emmy Award, a Grammy Award and a Tony Award, it beggars belief that Erivo only made her West End debut in 2011.
 In the UK, she's starred as Deloris Van Cartier in Sister Act and Chenice in I Can't Sing: The X Factor Musical, but it's her performance as Celie in The Color Purple that had everyone talking.
 So much so, she reprised the role on Broadway, starring alongside Jennifer Hudson and Danielle Brooks.